Free: Assessment Does your website build trust with buyers and bring in revenue?

 This is where Google comes in.

 When filling out the form, you’ll need to have URL examples of the copyrighted material online.
+(Use this form that pre-selects fields you'll want to fill out.)

 If your entire site was copied, you can use a site crawler, such as https://www.xml-sitemaps.com/, to generate all the links on the duplicated site to be pasted into the copyrighted text field.
 Then, do a find and replace for the domain on all of those links, and replace it with yours to submit as the originals (this only works if the only change is the domain part of the URL).

-After you submit the form, you can monitor the request on your dashboard which will show the number of URLs submitted and their status.
+After you submit the form, you can monitor the request on your dashboard, which will show the number of URLs submitted and their status.

 DMCA Takedown

-Plan D: Get Legal Involvement
+Plan D: Get legal involvement

 If all options are a no-go, you may need to pursue legal action.
-This may be in the form of an official cease-and-desist letter to the offender, or to the hosting company.
+This may be in the form of an official cease-and-desist letter to the offender or to the hosting company.

 In the event that neither responds, you can then move into filing a lawsuit, but, this is an absolute last resort due to its extreme stress on your time and resources.

-My Advice: Be Proactive!
+My advice: Be proactive!

-If you find yourself in the situation where site duplication is a continuous issue for you, or, you just want the peace of mind that it won't happen, there are a variety of tools to help protect you:
+If you find yourself in a situation where site duplication is a continuous issue for you, or, you just want the peace of mind that it won't happen, there are a variety of tools to help protect you:

 • Google Alerts - This tool enables you to monitor content around search queries you enter into it.
 For example, if you have popular articles on your site, you can input the title as the query to make sure no one is duplicating its content.